jaimevp54/htmlBuilder/docs/index.rst

 Wait! ...
 Maybe that was too much as an starting example, but that was a bit of what htmlBuilder is capable of doing.

+Other features include
+ - **Type safe tag rendering**: By default htmlBuilder validates that tags and attributes are used within valid parent tags.(for example an li can't be created outside an ul or ol tag)

 For more detailed information checkout the `Source Code <www.github.com/jaimevp54/htmlBuilder>`